US knocked out of World Cup, loses to the Netherlands 3-1 – KION546

 AP Sports Writer

-AL RAYYAN, Qatar (AP) — Memphis Depay and Daley Blind scored in the first half and Denzel Dumfries added a late goal as the Netherlands eliminated the United States from the World Cup with a 3-1 victory Saturday that advanced the Dutch to the quarterfinals.
+The United States’ return to the World Cup ended with a 3-1 loss to the Netherlands on Saturday in the round of 16.
+While the Oranje extended their unbeaten streak to 19 games and advanced to a quarterfinal with Argentina, the Americans contemplated how far they came and how short they fell.

+Defensive lapses gave the Dutch a treat as Memphis Depay scored in the 10th minute and Daley Blind in first-half stoppage time.

-Second-half substitute Haji Wright cut the U.S. deficit to 2-1 in the 76th minute when Christian Pulisic’s cross hit his trailing foot and popped over goalkeeper Andries Noppert and into the net.
-But Dumfries, who assisted on the first two goals, scored on a volley in the 81st.
+U.S. hope revived when Pulisic’s cross hit the trailing foot of second-half substitute Haji Wright and popped over goalkeeper Andries Noppert and into the net in the 76th.
+But Denzel Dumfries, named after actor Denzel Washington, scored on a volley in the 81st after assisting on the first two goals.

+“The American public should be optimistic,” said Gregg Berhalter, the first person to play for and coach the U.S. team at a World Cup.
+“When you look at the way we wanted to play and did play, it should be positive.”

+The U.S. hasn’t reached the quarterfinals since 2002 and was eliminated in the first knockout round, just like in 2010 and 2014.

+“I thought I was way offside when it happened, but I still hit it and he made a good save,” Pulisic said.

+The Dutch went ahead when Cody Gakpo played the ball to Dumfries on the right flank.
+Depay sprinted into the penalty area as Adams failed to track him, and Dumfries one-timed a cross that Depay redirected inside Matt Turner’s far post for the first goal against the U.S. during the run of play in the tournament.

+Blind scored in the first minute of stoppage time.
+Following a throw-in, Dumfries got a cross around Adams and Blind beat a late-arriving Sergiño Dest to the ball at the penalty spot for his first international goal in eight years.

+Wright entered in the 67th and scored his second international goal on the unusual touch from three yards out, sparking U.S. hopes.
+But Dumfries was left unmarked by Tim Ream and Antonee Robinson and scored off Blind’s cross from six yards for his sixth goal.

-“When you play a team with so much quality like that and you give them three, four chances, they’re going to put three or four away,” United States captain Tyler Adams said.
-“We can show that we can hang with some of the best teams in the world, some of the best players in world, and that’s a lot of progress for U.S. soccer.
-We’re moving in the right direction, for sure, but we need to keep pushing, because we’re not there yet.
-But we’re close.”
+“When you play a team with so much quality like that and you give them three, four chances, they’re going to put three or four away,” Adams said.
+“We can show that we can hang with some of the best teams in the world, some of the best players in world, and that’s a lot of progress for U.S. soccer.”

-Runners-up in 1974, 1978 and 2010, the Oranje extended their unbeaten streak to 19 games and face Argentina or Australia on Friday.

-While the United States had the better play at the start, the Dutch went ahead after breaking the American press.
-Dumfries one-timed a pass from the right flank as Depay streaked unmarked into the penalty area.
-His right-footed shot from 14 yards beat goalkeeper Matt Turner to the far post in the 10th minute for his 43rd international goal, moving him into sole possession of second place on the Dutch career scoring list behind Robin van Persie’s 50.

-The goal was the first allowed by the United States from the run of play in the tournament.
-In 37 World Cup matches, the Americans have never won a game in which they trailed.

-The Netherlands doubled the lead on virtually the final kick of the first half, in the first minute of stoppage time.
-After a quick series of exchanges following a throw-in, Dumfries got a cross around Tyler Adams and found Blind wide open at the penalty spot.
-Blind scored only his third international goal — his first in eight years.
-Gio Reyna fed an open Weston McKennie in the 54th, but he skied his shot over the crossbar.

-Wright entered in the 67th and scored his second international goal, sparking U.S. hopes.
-But Dumfries was left unmarked by Tim Ream and Antonee Robinson and used his left foot to volley Blind’s cross.
+Players didn’t want to leave the field at first, wanting more time together.

 “Just looking around that locker room, the silence is deafening,” Turner said.
 “We all want to create moments for people back at home to fall in love with the game and tonight was not one of those nights, unfortunately.”